ledger/ledger/README.md

 ## For the Impatient

 I know, you just want to build and play.
-If you have all the dependencies installed (see below), then simply do this:
+If you have all the [dependencies](#dependencies) installed, then simply do this:

     $ git clone git://github.com/ledger/ledger.git
     $ cd ledger && ./acprep update  # Update to the latest, configure, make